haoliangw/haoliangw.github.io/wavelets.md

   In the SGWT, the wavelet designing problem and the scaling problem are both solved by a wavelet transform analogue in the frequency domain.
 It is done by first showing that the scaling of a wavelet in the space domain can be completely transferred to the frequency domain, where a scaled wavelet acts as a bandpass filter (only frequencies in a frequency band are passed).
 Hence in the SGWT, instead of scaling in the space domain, we scale the mother wavelet in the frequency domain.
 A real-valued kernel function $g(\lambda)$ is designed to represent the corresponding bandpass filter of the mother wavelet in the frequency domain, thus, we no longer need to worry about how to design the mother wavelet in a non-Euclidean space, we just need to make sure that the corresponding wavelets of $g(\lambda)$ in the graph domain are indeed localized.
 Then for some discrete scale values $s_1,s_2,\dots,s_J$, we could obtain multiple kernel functions $g(s_1\lambda), g(s_2\lambda),\dots,g(s_J\lambda)$ such that each of them will cover a sub-band of the entire graph spectrum.

-  For the translation problem, a delta function (only have value 1 at one point and 0 everywhere else) was introduced to show that translating a mother wavelet is the same as applying the mother wavelet to a delta function.
+  For the translation problem, a delta function (only have value at one point and 0 everywhere else) was introduced to show that translating a mother wavelet is the same as applying the mother wavelet to a delta function.

 * **How to make the graph wavelet transform efficient for large graphs.**

   Based on the solution to the scaling problem, a Fourier transform of the graph data is needed, it is done by diagonalizing the graph Laplacian matrix $\mathscr{L}=U\Lambda U^T$ (also termed as the eigendecomposition) to obtain the frequencies of the graph and its corresponding eigenbasis.
 However, this eigendecomposition is of $O(N^3)$ time complexity.
 For any graph with more than a few thousands vertices, the SGWT will be too expansive to use.

-  Hence, a polynomial approximation approach is used to calculate the transform without the expansive eigendecomposition.
+  Hence, a polynomial approximation approach is used to calculate the transform without using the expansive eigendecomposition.
 It is achieved by directly approximating the kernel function $g(s\lambda)$ using truncated Chebyshev polynomials.
 The maximum error of the truncated Chebyshev polynomials is only a slightly higher than that of the minimax polynomial (the unique polynomial which has the smallest maximum deviation from the true function), and in the region where $g(s\lambda)$ is smooth, truncated Chebyshev polynomials have significantly lower approximation error.